trashken0906/SC1015-Mini-Project/README.md

 * How to use Github
 * Logistic Regression Models
 * Random Forest MOdels
-* PLotting correlation matrix with categorical data
+* Plotting correlation matrix with categorical data
 * We can improve our models through hyperparameter tuning of the random forest